+In Project 2: Balloon

+Festival Artwork, you

-In Project 2, you will learn how to use the Pen tool to control every point and path of your Illustrator drawings.
+will learn how to use the

+Pen tool to control every

+point and path of your

+Illustrator drawings.

-- 1. With icons.ai open, make sure the Icon Art layer is selected in the Layers panel.
-Zoom in to the third rectangle in the first row of background shapes. - 2.
-Choose the Pencil tool and click the Default Fill and Stroke button in the Tools panel.
+2. Choose the Pencil tool and click the Default Fill and Stroke button in the Tools panel.